aliisakroe/Roe_CSCI2270_FinalProject/README.md

 <h5>Project	Summary</h5>

-This project rendomly generates a maze that can be seen in the standard output.
+This project rendomly generates a maze that can be seen in text in the standard output.
 It first builds a 2d array grid of custom node structures.
-It then uses a traversal algortithm using a stack to put all nodes into a path relationship with each other.
-Forks in the maze are saved to a tree structure, which can later be traversed to show all the various paths possible in the maze.
-(TODO).
+It then uses a traversal algortithm to put all nodes into a path.
+We can then solve this maze by saving the forks as a binary tree!
+(Note-- 04/27 the tree is still in progress!)

 <h5>How	to	Run</h5>

-To run, be sure that the Maze.h header and Main.cpp library live in the same folder as the driver main.cpp file.
+To run, be sure that the Maze.h header and Maze.cpp library live in the same folder as the driver main.cpp file.
 To build a maze, follow the prompts by typing an integer value between 3 and 10 for the maze dimensions.
-Further functionality is displayed in a menu.
-To select any of these options, just type the number before the period and press enter.
+Further functionality is displayed in a menu and to select any of these options, just enter the number in the standard output.

 ======Main Menu======
 <h3>1 Make a new maze</h3>